Azure/azure-powershell/src/ResourceManager/Storage/Commands.Management.Storage/help/New-AzureRmStorageAccount.md

 This command creates a Blob Storage account that uses the hot access type.
 The account has enabled Storage Service encryption on Blob Service.

-### Example 3: Create a Storage account that Enable Storage Service encryption on Blob and File Services, and set IdentityType to SystemAssigned.
+### Example 3: Create a Storage Account that Enables Storage Service Encryption on Blob and File Services, and Generate and Assign an Identity for Azure KeyVault.
 ```
-PS C:\>New-AzureRmStorageAccount -ResourceGroupName "MyResourceGroup" -AccountName "MyStorageAccount" -Location "US West" -SkuName "Standard_GRS" -EnableEncryptionService "Blob,File" -IdentityType SystemAssigned
+PS C:\>New-AzureRmStorageAccount -ResourceGroupName "MyResourceGroup" -AccountName "MyStorageAccount" -Location "US West" -SkuName "Standard_GRS" -EnableEncryptionService "Blob,File" -AssignIdentity
 ```

-This command creates a Storage account that enabled Storage Service encryption on Blob and File Services, IdentityType as SystemAssigned.
+This command creates a Storage account that enabled Storage Service encryption on Blob and File Services.
+It also generates and assigns an identity that can be sued to manage account keys through Azure KeyVault.

 ## PARAMETERS